‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Marcus and G, ‘The Modernist Sensibility in Recent Ethnographic Writing and the Cinematic Metaphor of Montage’, in Visualizing theory: selected essays from V.A.R., 1990-1994, London: Routledge, 1994.

-Klima and A, ‘Corpore Obscuro: Meditation on the Dead in Thailand’, in Visual sense: a cultural reader, vol. Sensory formations, Oxford: Berg, 2008.
+Klima and A, ‘Corpore Obscuro: Meditation on the Dead in Thailand’, in Visual sense: a cultural reader, Oxford: Berg, 2008.

 Klima, Alan, The funeral casino: meditation, massacre, and exchange with the dead in Thailand.
 Princeton, N.J.: Princeton University Press, 2002.